-ETS has bike racks on all full sized and articulated buses*.
+ETS has bike racks on the front of all buses*.
+There are no bike racks on On Demand Transit buses.
+Racks fit a regular adult-sized bike, but not “fat bikes” or children's bikes.
 Using the rack is easy.
 Loading and unloading your bike takes approximately 20 seconds.
 Easy-to-follow instructions are printed directly on the rack.

 The bike rack holds two bicycles.
-Space on the bike rack is available on a first-come, first-served basis.
+Space on the bike rack is first-come, first-served.
 If the bike rack is full, you will have to wait for the next bus.

 ETS is not responsible for damages caused by or to bicycles on ETS property.

 Bicycles are loaded and unloaded individually from the curb side of the bus.
 Before the bus arrives, get your bike ready for loading by removing any loose objects (like water bottles and pumps) that could fall off while the bus is in motion.
-Indicate to the operator from the curb that you will be loading your bike.
+Indicate to the operator from the curb that you will be loading your bike on the front rack.

 Cyclists are responsible for properly securing their own bikes to the rack.
 For safety reasons, the operator cannot leave the bus to help load or unload bikes.